The Lost City (2022 film): Production

 In October 2020, it was announced Sandra Bullock would star in the film The Lost City of D, with Aaron and Adam Nee directing from a screenplay by Seth Gordon and Dana Fox, with Bullock serving as a producer under her Fortis Films banner, and Paramount Pictures to distribute.
 Bullock originally passed on the project because she felt the story was "outdated" due to it being in development for seven years.
 That December, Channing Tatum was cast as the male lead.
-Between March and April 2021, Patti Harrison, Da'Vine Joy Randolph, Daniel Radcliffe, Brad Pitt, and Oscar Nunez joined the cast, with Pitt and Lang appearing in cameo roles.
+Between March and April 2021, Patti Harrison, Da'Vine Joy Randolph, Daniel Radcliffe, Brad Pitt, and Oscar Nunez joined the cast, with Pitt and Yang appearing in cameo roles.
+Aaron and Adam Nee originally considered Keanu Reeves for the role of Jack Trainer, but he was too busy.

-Principal photography began in May 2021 in the Dominican Republic, including Samaná, Santo Domingo, Casa de Campo, Monte Plata Province and Pinewood Dominican Republic Studios.
+Principal photography began in May 2021 in the Dominican Republic, including Samaná, Santo Domingo, Casa de Campo, (Altos de Chavon) Monte Plata Province and Pinewood Dominican Republic Studios.
 It wrapped on August 16, 2021.

 Release

 The Lost City premiered at the South by Southwest film festival on March 12, 2022.
-In October 2021, it was announced that The Lost City of D had been retitled The Lost City, and that it would be theatrically released on March 25, 2022, after previously having been set for April 15, 2022.
-On March 1, 2022, the film's theatrical release in Russia was canceled due to the country's invasion of Ukraine.
+In October 2021, it was announced that The Lost City of D had been retitled The Lost City and that it would be theatrically released on March 25, 2022, after previously having been set for April 15, 2022.
+On March 1, 2022, the film's theatrical release in Russia was canceled in light of the country's invasion of Ukraine.
 The film became available to stream on Paramount+ on May 10, 2022.
 It was also released on EPIX on the same day as part of Paramount's pay-one window deal with the company.
 According to data from Samba TV, 1.5 million US households watched The Lost City in its first six days of streaming.
 It was released on Blu-ray, DVD, and Ultra HD Blu-ray on July 26 by Paramount Pictures Home Entertainment.